Stability of Chandrasekhar's nonlinear force-free fields: Introduction

 The following is how this paper is structured.
-In Section 2, we demonstrate the stability of Taylor states (Theorem 1.1).
+Section 2 demonstrates the Taylor state stability (Theorem 1.1).
 In Section 3, we prove Clebsch representation and well-definedness of generalized magnetic helicity (1.10) and generalized magnetic mean-square potential (1.14).
 Section 4 develops the variational problem (1.13) (for $W=2$) and establishes the strict subadditivity (1.15).
 Section 5 demonstrates the compactness of minimizing sequences of (1.13) by the concentration--compactness principle.
-In Section 6, we show the equalities (1.18) and (1.19) for axisymmetric Leray--Hopf solutions.
-In Section 7, we prove the conservation of generalized magnetic helicity at weak ideal limits.
-In Section 8, we prove the orbital stability of a set of minimizers to (1.13) and deduce Theorem 1.3 from a uniqueness theorem. \\
+Section 6 shows the equalities (1.17) and (1.18) for axisymmetric Leray--Hopf solutions.
+Section 7 proves the conservation of generalized magnetic helicity at weak ideal limits.
+Section 8 demonstrates the orbital stability of a set of minimizers to (1.13) and deduces Theorem 1.4 from a uniqueness theorem.
+Appendix A is devoted to the existence of axisymmetric Leray--Hopf solutions to (1.9).
+Appendix B investigates Taylor states in a ball (Remark 1.3.)